Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_le00_curiosity_pro/pic32cm_le00_cpro_smart_smoke_detector/readme.md

 <img src = "images/microchip_logo.png">
 <img src = "images/microchip_mplab_harmony_logo_small.png">

-# Smart Smoke Detector Application Demonstration on PIC32CM LE00 Curiosity Pro Evaluation Kit
+# Smart Flame Detector Application Demonstration on PIC32CM LE00 Curiosity Pro Evaluation Kit
 <h2 align="center"> <a href="https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/pic32cm_le00_cpro_smart_smoke_detector.zip" > Download </a> </h2>

 ## Description:
-> This application demonstrates detection of smoke using Flame Click, and if the smoke has been detected, it alerts through the Microchip Bluetooth Data (MDB App) and on the OLED Display.
+> This application demonstrates detection of flame using Flame Click, and if the flame has been detected, it alerts through the Microchip Bluetooth Data (MDB App) and on the OLED Display.

-> Further, the smoke detection data is also logged with the help of SD Card (Along RTC Timestamp).
+> Further, the flame detection data is also logged with the help of SD Card (Along RTC Timestamp).
 Additionally, user can reset the RTC timestamp by pressing SW0 switch.

 ## Modules/Technology Used:
 - Peripheral Modules